SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 * Definition of "capacity development": "the process whereby people, organizations and society as a whole unleash, strengthen, create, adapt, and maintain capacity over time, in order to achieve development results" (United Nations Development Group 2017).
 United Nations Development Group (2017) Capacity Development, UNDAF companion guidance. https://unsdg.un.org/resources/capacity-development-undaf-companion-guidance

-As the indicator for this target monitors the amount of `Official development assistance` as part of government WASH spending plans, `ODA` is added as a capacity building term as well as `grants` and `loans` https://unstats.un.org/sdgs/metadata/files/Metadata-06-0A-01.pdf (UNstats2025)
+The indicator for this target monitors the amount of `Official development assistance` as part of government WASH spending plans, `ODA` is included as a capacity building term as well as `grants` and `loans` https://unstats.un.org/sdgs/metadata/files/Metadata-06-0A-01.pdf (UNstats2025)

 `ABOUT CAPACITY BUILDING IN OLD VERSION ON 13.3` https://github.com/SDGforskning/sdg-strings/blob/v1.0.0/SDG13_query_action_WoS.md#target-133
 `TEST/READ ABOUT TECHNOLOGY TRANSFER AS PART OF CAPACITY BUILDING SUPPORT`